Mario-SO/portfolio-blog/content/tailrecursion.md

 		return 1
 	return n * factorial(n-1)
 ```
-This is an example of a normal recursion, because the last operation is not the recursive call, even though it seems that it is the last thing you do is the recursive call, the very last thing this code does is the multiplication.
+This is an example of a normal recursion, because the last operation is not the recursive call, even though it seems that it is the last thing, in reality, the very last thing this code does is the multiplication.

-Tail recursion ✅
+### Tail recursion ✅

 ```python
 def fact (n, a = 1):